14 minutes read|

 Days 3–5 — Annotate each target with a signal reason (event, filing, role move).
 Draft a 4–5 sentence opener anchored to that reason.

 Days 6–7 — Launch two micro-sequences (max 3 touches).
-Pause any contact that hard-bounces; Altss auto-routes to an alternate if available.
+Pause any contact that hard-bounces; Altss can surface alternate routes when available.

 Days 8–14 — Trigger follow-ups only when new public signals hit (mandate language in press, event appearance, board change).
 Book calls; roll what worked into your IC pack.